 Most entrepreneurs build a business with a view to an eventual profitable exit.
 Most probably have lifestyle aspirations in mind that imply a certain amount of money to be realized from a sale.
 Whether they are looking at an exit now – or a decade from now – they need more than the subjective opinion of friends and acquaintances as to how much their business is worth.

-In many cases, the Entrepreneur finds it difficult to know who they should target as a potential buyer for their business.
+In many cases, the business owner finds it difficult to know who they should target as a potential buyer for their business.
 At first glance, any buyer with a checkbook may be attractive.
 In practice finding the right buyer when selling a business is both an art and a science.

 Often, business owners ask me one of those “quick questions” – what can I do to maximize the sale price of my business?
 The answer?
 Not as simple as you may think.
 But there are 4 factors that can increase the value of your sale price.